DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 Method | Description
 ------ | -----
-`find(cssSelector)` | Finds all descendants of all nodes in the matching set and filters them by `cssSelector`.
+`find(cssSelector)` | Finds all descendants of all nodes in the matched set and filters them by `cssSelector`.
-`find(filterFn, dependencies)` | Finds all descendants of all nodes in the matching set and filters them using `filterFn` predicate.
+`find(filterFn, dependencies)` | Finds all descendants of all nodes in the matched set and filters them using `filterFn` predicate.
 Use an optional `dependencies` parameter to pass functions, variables or objects to the `filterFn` function.
 See [Filtering DOM Elements by Predicates](#filtering-dom-elements-by-predicates).

 ```js
 // Selects input elements that are descendants